How to Choose Wallpaper

 - For smaller spaces, try to avoid textured wallpaper, as it can make the room feel even smaller (ie especially for a nursery, when you may be already losing space to unavoidable nursery furniture).

 Don’t be intimidated by thinking outside the paint can.
 If covering an entire room with wallpaper feels like too much of a commitment, try one statement wall instead or test it out in a smaller room.
 Try to think about classic patterns and colors that you and your family will enjoy for years to come.
-And don’t be afraid to let the little ones talk you into anything.
+And don’t be afraid to get your little ones share their opinions on how to choose wallpaper.
 After all, they live there, too.